Taxation in New Zealand

 Salary and wage earners generally have tax deducted from their salaries at source under the Pay-As-You-Earn (PAYE) system.
 Income tax on other income is generally due on 7 February (7 April if on a tax agency list) following the end of the fiscal year.

 Certain taxpayers must pay advance payments of provisional tax, generally in the 5th, 9th and 13th months following the beginning of their income years.
-These taxpayers are generally persons whose preceding year's tax liability on income from which no tax was withheld was greater than NZ$2,500.
-Interest may be imposed if provisional tax paid is less than the final income tax payable for the year.
+These taxpayers are generally persons whose preceding year's tax liability on income from which no tax was withheld was greater than NZD 2,500.
+Interest may be imposed on persons whose tax liability on income from which no tax was withheld was greater than NZD 60,000 if the provisional tax paid by each instalment date is less than the minimum amounts deemed due at those instalment dates.

 A non-resident individual must file an income tax return showing all taxable New Zealand-source income, except income subject to a final non-resident withholding tax.

 From 1 October 2015, “offshore persons” must generally have a fully functional New Zealand bank account to obtain a tax identification number, which is necessary to meet their tax filing and payment obligations.
-As a result of the practical difficulties associated with this requirement, draft legislation that is currently before New Zealand parliament proposes to provide the New Zealand Commissioner of Inland Revenue with the discretion to issue tax identification numbers in cases in which no New Zealand bank account exists but the Commissioner is satisfied with the applicant’s identity and background.
+Individuals without a New Zealand bank account are generally required to satisfy comprehensive due diligence documentation requirements, including providing notarized copies of identification documents and proof of a bank account held in a country with which New Zealand has an exchange-of-information agreement in order to satisfy the Commissioner of Inland Revenue of the applicant's identity and background.

 If a New Zealand resident derives income from a foreign country, foreign income tax paid on that income is allowed as a credit against income tax payable in New Zealand.
 The credit is limited to the amount of tax payable in New Zealand on the same foreign-source income.